The-Nazara-Project/Nazara/README.md

 ### Configuration (WIP)

 Netbox Sync supports two ways of providing configuration parameters: CLI arguments and a configuration file.
-The form of these parameters is influenced by the [rust-netbox](https://github.com/peltzi/rust-netbox) project which we use to create an API client for the NetBox API.

 Netbox Sync requires two parameters from you: